dmidlo/histdata.com-tools/docs/reconstruction-release-candidate.md

 Every dependency is part of the canonical payload.
 A one-byte artifact change, new dependency ID, new path, environment version, Git tree, gate receipt, or policy creates another `candidate_id`.

+Dependency roles also require the artifact kinds consumed by an executable v2 plan.
+Certification-report wrappers cannot replace the raw CFTC corpus, feed epoch definition, observation operator, benchmark manifest, proposal config, or proposal fit.
+The `reconciliation_policy` dependency—not the policy-registry `alignment_policy` entry—binds the plan's `cross_series_constraint_policy` role.

+The candidate's `experiment_manifest` is the protected scientific experiment used by powered qualification.
+Each campaign shard may have a separate historical-anchor/product-input experiment, so those two experiment references are linked transitively through qualification rather than required to be the same artifact.
+In contrast, `dataset_catalog` is the complete executable campaign catalog.
+Its selected revision must contain exactly one HistData.com ASCII/T partition for every EURGBP/EURUSD/GBPUSD period from the first common archive month (`200203`) through the month immediately before the UTC month-boundary `source_cutoff_ns`.
+Every partition must end at or before that cutoff, and
+`source_partition_hashes` must equal the catalog's `symbol.lower():period -> partition.artifact.sha256` projection.

 ## Freeze procedure